WSG23/yosai_intel_dashboard_fresh/README.md

    python scripts/generate_dev_secrets.py >> .env
    # Edit .env with your configuration (e.g. set HOST and database info)
    ```
+   `setup_dev_mode` checks for the `DB_PASSWORD` variable.
+The sample
+   `.env.example` includes a placeholder value.
+If this variable is
+   missing only a warning is emitted on startup, but database features
+   may not function.
 6. **Build the CSS bundle:**
    Ensure `node` and `npm` are available if you use the npm command.
    ```bash